rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 The JavaScript SDK generates one unique `anonymousId` , stores it in a cookie named `rl_anonymous_id` in the top-level domain, and attaches to every subsequent event.
 This helps in identifying the users from other sites that are hosted under a sub-domain.

 {% hint style="info" %}
 As an example, if you include the RudderStack JavaScript SDK in both **admin.samplewebsite.com** and **app.samplewebsite.com**, the SDK will store the cookie in the top-level domain **samplewebsite.com**.

+However, this functionality is only applicable if the SDK uses cookies as its persistent storage which is configurable via `defaultStorage` parameter in the **`load`** API options.
 {% endhint %}

 If you identify a user with your application's unique identifier like email, database ID etc. RudderStack stores this ID in a cookie named `rl_user_id` and attaches to every event.